UlanziTechnology/plugin-common-node/README.md

 #### 1. Install

-1. Copy the <strong>plugin-common-node</strong> folder to the running directory.
+1. Download <strong>plugin-common-node</strong> locally and copy the folder to the running directory.
 2. <strong>plugin-common-node</strong> is based on <strong>ws</strong>, so you need to install <strong>ws</strong> dependency packages in the project root directory.
 3. Then you can reference it according to the location of the folder.